compiledkernel-idk/pacboost/CONTRIBUTING.md

 cargo test
 ```

+If you wish to contribute to the downloader engine, please visit the [kdownload](https://github.com/compiledkernel-idk/kdownload) repository.

 ## Pull Requests

 Submit pull requests against the master branch.
 Provide detailed descriptions of changes and ensure all checks pass.